 I was concerned that visiting countless statues of heads would get tiresome, but I couldn’t be more wrong.
 The size, complexity and history of these statues was interesting every. single. time.

-But rest assured, there’s plenty more to do on the Island, so much so that I’ve written a whole separate blog post which you can read here.
+RELATED: Rest assured, there’s plenty more to do on the Island, so much so that I’ve written a whole separate blog post which you can read here.

 Protecting the Island